IPVS-AS/MBP/resources/operators/extraction/bosch-xdk_mqtt-gateway/README.md

 ## Hardware Setup

-The hardware setup for this adapter corresponds to:
+The hardware setup for this operator corresponds to:
 - a WLAN router or a device configured as WiFi hotspot, to which the following hardware and the MBP computer are connected to.
 - a XDK Bosch device running the `XDK-device-extractor` project.
 - a Raspberry Pi 3B (Stretch or Buster OS) or a Linux-based computer running a MQTT broker.
 This device acts as a gateway for the XDK device, since it is not possible to deploy software remotely on XDK devices.